tzuf/HeGeL/README.md

 The data can be found here - https://github.com/tzuf/HeGeL/tree/main/data/human.

-The data contains three json files corresponding to three sets: train (Tel Aviv), dev (Haifa), and test (Jerusalem).
+The data contains three json files corresponding to three split-sets: train (Tel Aviv), dev (Haifa), and test (Jerusalem).

 Each sample contains the following: